mtyton/password_hasher/README.md

     else:
         print("reading keys")
         private_key, public_key = EnKeyes.read_keys()
-  ### after that we parse args
+  ### After that we parse args
     args = parser.parse_args()
-  ### finally we decide wheter we save or get the password from the database
+  ### Finally we decide wheter we save or get the password from the database
     if args.action == "save":
         ...